ChenglongMa/SkinToneClassifier/README.md

 ---

 # Changelogs

+## v1.0.1

+1. 👋 **BYE**: We have removed the function to pop up a resulting window when processing a **single** image.

+    * It can raise an error when running the app in a **web browser** environment, e.g., Jupyter Notebook or Google Colab.
+    * If you want to see the processed image, please use the `-d` option to store the report image in the `./debug` folder.

-## (v1.0.0)
+## v1.0.0

-We officially release the 1.0.0 version of the library.
+We have officially released the 1.0.0 version of the library.
 In this version, we have made the following changes:

 1. ✨ **NEW!**: We add the `threshold` parameter to control the proportion of face areas (Defaults to 0.3).
     * In previous versions, the library could incorrectly identify non-face areas as faces, such as shirts, collars, necks, etc.
-   In order to improve its accuracy, the new version will further calculate the proportion of skin in the recognized area after recognizing the facial area.
+      In order to improve its accuracy, the new version will further calculate the proportion of skin in the recognized area
+      after recognizing the facial area.
 If it is less than the `threshold` value, the recognition area will be ignored.
       (While it's still not perfect, it's an improvement over what it was before.)
 2. ✨ **NEW!**: Now, we will back up the previous results if it already exists.
    The backup file will be named as `result_bak_<current_timestamp>.csv`.
 3. 🐛 **FIX!**: We fix the bug that the `image_type` option does not work in the previous version.
 4. 🐛 **FIX!**: We fix the bug that the library will create an empty `log` folder when checking the help information by running `stone -h`.

-## (v0.2.0)
+## v0.2.0

 In this version, we have made the following changes: